What Is a Soft Diet?

 Why Should I Follow a Soft Diet?

-A soft diet is often prescribed as a transitional diet following certain types of surgery or illnesses.
-It may also be recommended for people who are undergoing radiation therapy to the head, neck, or abdominal area.
-A mechanical soft diet may be prescribed if you are having trouble with chewing food, for instance due to a lack of teeth, or if you have difficulty swallowing.
+A soft diet is often advised as a transitional diet following certain types of surgery or illnesses.
+It may also be advised for people who are having radiation therapy to the head, neck, or abdominal area.
+A mechanical soft diet may be advised if you are having trouble with chewing food, for instance, due to a lack of teeth, or if you have difficulty swallowing.